 It's common the have questions about building a second dwelling.
 The costs, sorting consents and figuring out the logistics can seem so overwhelming that many push the idea to the 'too hard basket'.

 In reality, buying and building a second dwelling is quite easy and we've helped dozens of people through the process.
-From design, budgeting consents to delivery we're here to help.
+From design, budgeting, and sorting consents to delivery and final touches, we're here to help.

 So before you dive in here, are some key things you should consider before building a second dwelling.